SvenBroeckling/phasesix-rulebook/published/wounds_en.md

 All *bonus dice*, *destiny dice* and *rerolls* refresh, so are set to the character's maximum.

+Boost expires at rest, all existing boosts are removed upon rest.

 If the magic extension is used, the character rolls on the sum of the *Charm*, *Conscientiousness*, and *Willpower* stats.
 For each success, one *arcana* is restored.

 When horror extension is active, the character rolls a *Stress Test*.
 If the roll succeeds, the stress may be reduced by one.